certbot/certbot/docs/using.rst

 ``--expand`` tells Certbot to update an existing certificate with a new certificate that contains all of the old domains and one or more additional new domains.

+``--allow-subset-of-names`` tells Certbot to continue with cert generation if only some of the specified domain authorazations can be obtained.
+This may be useful if some domains specified in a certificate no longer point at this system.

 Whenever you obtain a new certificate in any of these ways, the new certificate exists alongside any previously-obtained certificates, whether